COVID-19 Marina Measures

 As the novel COVID-19 coronavirus continues to spread worldwide, authorities imposed preventive measures in order to mitigate the constantly growing number of cases.
 The COVID-19 marina measures listed here comes from marinas and skippers.

-Unfortunately, those of you who love sailing will probably not be able to travel in the upcoming period as many states have imposed traveling restrictions to curb the further spread of the virus.
+Fortunately, those of you who love sailing will probably be able to travel in the upcoming period.
 Find out what type of measures have been taken and how they impact the European marinas.

 Taking into consideration the pandemic caused by the Coronavirus and its effects related to both yacht owners and the marinas with which we work, we have elaborated a guide with the regulations present in various countries, for the information of our skippers, boaters, and yacht owners.